 "Affect Phobia (APT) is an evidence-based brief psychodynamic model that integrates cognitive-behavioral and experiential approaches so the therapist can work with patients to resolve their presenting problems and improve their relationships.
 The APT therapist helps their patient focus on developing adaptive emotional reactions, which leads to symptom reduction but also more satisfying personal relationships and productive lives.
 Over 30 years of research, including case series and randomized controlled trials, have demonstrated the effectiveness of APT.”

-Kaizen has taken the time to understand who I am and what I need to be a better version of myself.
 When I was introduced to Kristin Osborn to begin therapy, I wasn’t totally convinced that it would help.
 I had always avoided therapy because I didn’t think it would make an impact and honestly was reluctant to open up to a stranger.
 My time with Kristin has been absolutely life changing.
 She has been a catalyst for change in my life, helped me embrace vulnerability, and has become a trusted friend.
-My life is brighter because of both Kristin and Kaizen.